CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 the effectiveness of improving lifetimes after only a few years, or months possibly.

-The individuals in a population who have not been subject to the death event are labeled as *right-censored*, i.e. we did not (or can not) view the rest of their life history due to some external circumstances.
+The individuals in a population who have not been subject to the death event are labeled as *right-censored*, i.e., we did not (or can not) view the rest of their life history due to some external circumstances.
 All the information we have on these individuals are their current lifetime durations (which is naturally *less* than their actual lifetimes).

 .. note:: There is also left-censorship, where an individuals birth event is not seen.

 A common mistake data analysts make is choosing to ignore the right-censored individuals.
 We shall see why this is a mistake next:

 Consider a case where the population is actually made up of two